John-Otago/PhD-Plus/README.md

 ## Introduction

 ### 0.1 Purpose
-This project is to help you prepare for your PhD/Graduate School.
+This project is to help students prepare for their PhD/Graduate School.
+Supervisors may also find it useful.

 Ideally you should read through the list and the books before you start graduate school, although students at any stage of their graduate training (and perhaps early-career researchers) could benefit from this project.